 APPLY EARLY, get it done BEFORE Thanksgiving weekend.
 The deadline is midnight, Nov.
 30, but with the increased number of applications there is a real possibility that the servers will crash from the overload.
+Over 220,000 students applied to the UC system last year.

 SAVE, SAVE, SAVE.
 Get into the habit of saving each page or section of the application.
 You can always come back later to work on it, only if it is saved.